flexVDI Dashboard lets system administrators manage the flexVDI platform. These are the kind of objects that can be found in flexVDI.

 Guest: virtual machines created from flexVDI Manager.

-- is the virtual equivalent of shutting down the power source of the machine.
+- Force stop of a Guest: is the virtual equivalent of shutting down the power source of the machine.
 The Guest will lose the information not saved in the moment of the shutdown, and can produce file system errors.

 - Pausing a Guest

 - Resuming a Guest

 - Modifying a Guest.
 This option allows to change the virtual hardware of a Guest.

 - Insert tools: inserts a virtual CD in the Guest with flexVDI Guest Tools installation software.